Statement of Jeff L. Doebrich, Mineral Resources Program Coordinator (Acting), U.S. Geological Survey

 U.S. Department of the Interior

-The USGS maintains a workforce of geoscientists (geologists, geochemist, geophysicists, and resource specialists) with expertise in critical minerals and materials, including RE.
-The USGS continuously collects, analyzes, and disseminates data and information on domestic and global RE reserves and resources, production, consumption, and use.
-This information is published annually in the USGS Mineral Commodity Summaries (USGS, 2011) and includes a description of current events, trends, and issues related to RE supply and demand.
+The USGS continuously collects, analyzes, and disseminates data and information on domestic and global rare-earth and other critical mineral reserves and resources, production, consumption, and use.
+This information is published annually in the USGS Mineral Commodity Summaries (USGS, 2011) and includes a description of current events, trends, and issues related to supply and demand.

-The USGS stands ready to fulfill its role as the sole federal provider of unbiased mineral resource research on known RE resources, assessment of undiscovered RE resources, and information on domestic and global production and consumption of RE resources for use in global RE supply chain analysis.
-We note, however, that the activities called for in H.R.
-1314 are already authorized by existing authorities.
-Any study conducted to fulfill the objectives of the bill will require substantial resources and would need to compete with other Administration priorities.
+The USGS stands ready to fulfill its role as the federal provider of unbiased research on known mineral resources, assessment of undiscovered mineral resources, and information on domestic and global production and consumption of mineral resources for use in global critical-mineral supply chain analysis.

-Thank you, Mr. Chairman, for the opportunity to present the views of the Department on H.R.
-1314.
+Thank you, Mr. Chairman, for the opportunity to explain the role of the USGS on this very important topic.
 I will be happy to answer any questions you or the other Members may have.